Digby & Sowton railway station

-Digby and Sowton is a railway station on the Avocet Line of the Devon Metro in Exeter, England.
+Digby & Sowton is a railway station on the Avocet Line of the Devon Metro in Exeter, England.

 History

 A small station known as Clyst St Mary and Digby Halt was opened by the London and South Western Railway on 1 June 1908 to serve Clyst St Mary and Digby Hospital.
 The 120 foot (37 m) long platforms were built from old railway sleepers.
 It was closed by the new British Railways on 27 September 1948.

 The present Digby and Sowton station, which was constructed at a cost of £700,000, was funded by Devon County Council and Tesco Stores Limited as part of an initiative to reduce traffic congestion in Exeter.
 Construction began on 9 November 1994 and it opened on 23 May 1995.
 It is situated about 380 yd south of the site of the old station to serve new housing on the site of the now closed psychiatric hospital, and also a light industrial estate at nearby Sowton.

 The station was operated by Wessex Trains, until 31 March 2006 when First Great Western (renamed Great Western Railway in 2015) took over the franchise.